MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/diagnostic-logs/how-to-enable-office-365-proplus-uls-logging.md

 ms.reviewer: ericspli
 ---

-# How to enable Microsoft 365 Apps for enterprise ULS logging
+# How to enable Microsoft 365 Apps for enterprise logging

 *This article was written by [Eric Splichal](https://social.technet.microsoft.com/profile/Splic-MSFT), Support Escalation Engineer.*